-3746.
+3738.
 SPACE STATION LICENSING REFORM; IB DOCKET 02-34

-Legal Authority: 47 USC 154(i); 47 USC 157; 47 USC 303(c); 47 USC 303(g); . . .
+Legal Authority: 47 USC 154(i); 47 USC 157; 47 USC 303(c); 47 USC 303(g); ...
+CFR Citation: 47 CFR 25.114; 47 CFR

-CFR Citation: 47 CFR 25.114; 47 CFR 25.137; 47 CFR 25.157; 47 CFR 25.158 streamline its procedures for reviewing satellite license applications.
+25.137; 47 CFR 25.157; 47 CFR 25.158

+Abstract: The Commission has adopted a Notice of Proposed Rulemaking to streamline its procedures for reviewing satellite license applications.
 Currently, the Commission uses processing rounds to review those applications.
 In a processing round, when an application is filed, the International Bureau (Bureau) issues a public notice establishing a cut-off date for other mutually exclusive satellite applications, and then considers all those applications together.
 In cases where sufficient spectrum to accommodate all the applicants is not available, the Bureau directs the applicants to negotiate a mutually agreeable solution.
 Those negotiations usually take a long time, and delay provision of satellite services to the public.